WYAT (Where You At)

 "WYAT (Where You At)" (also written as "WYAT") is a song by Filipino boy band SB19.
 John Paulo Nase wrote the song and produced it with his brother.
 Sony Music Philippines released "WYAT" as a single on September 2, 2022.
 It is a disco-pop-produced song with lyrics about reconnecting with people, and it is about going back to how it was: talking and meeting actual people, doing things together, re-creating the feeling before the life today.
 It was highlighting the group's ability to grow and how their music evolve through the times.

 Jireh Christian Bacasno directed the music video for "WYAT (Where You At)" and Justin de Dios is the creative director.
 It premiered on YouTube on September 2, 2022.
 The music video is a retro concept set in 70s, ’80s, and ’90s eras, reconnecting with people from the past and going back to the era that people are not heavily dependent on modern communications devices.
 An era that actual people can talk and meet and doing things together.

 SB19 performed "WYAT" on multiple occasions.
-On television, they performed the song on ASAP Natin 'To, on Wowowin, launching of All TV, on noontime variety show It's Showtime and to the longest running variety show in the Philippines, Eat Bulaga.
+On television, they performed the song on ASAP Natin 'To, on Wowowin, launching of ALLTV, on noontime variety show It's Showtime and to the longest running variety show in the Philippines, Eat Bulaga!.
 "WYAT" was also included on the set list of their concert Where You At World Tour (2022).